Quantum bit threads of MERA tensor network in large $c$ limit: Conclusions and discussions

 \section{Conclusions and discussions}

 By making use of the QMF/QMC theorem developed recently in tensor network, we have proposed a tensor network/flow correspondence, which is a quantum generalization of the flow description of the RT formula in \cite{bit-threads}.
 Based on information-theoretic considerations, we suggest that for MERA we need to introduce a new variable $\rho$, which is interpreted as the density of the tensor networks.
-Physically, this term is viewed as the source (or sink) of the tensor networks thus plays a significant role in the flow description of the RT formula.
-Its value is not only closely related to the geometric structure of the tensor network (equivalently, the metric of emergent spacetimes from the emergent point of view), but also the density of compression or decompression of quantum bits through reducing or expanding the dimension of Hilbert space, which implies a naive picture that the evolution of our universe can be regarded as a huge and complex quantum circuits and inflation is a progress that decompressing and entangling quantum bits continuously.
+Physically, this term is viewed as the source (or sink) of the tensor networks thus plays a significant role in the flow description of the RT formula. $\rho(x=(u,v))$ is a local contribution to a certain conditional mutual information between local degrees of freedom only in sites $u$ and $v$.
+Its value is not only closely related to the geometric structure of the tensor network (equivalently, the metric of emergent space-times from the emergent point of view), but also the density of compression or decompression of quantum bits through reducing or expanding the dimension of Hilbert space, which implies a naive picture that the evolution of our universe can be regarded as a huge and complex quantum circuits.
+Density $\rho$ is the main role for the space-time's construction in the large $c$ limit.
+The MERA circuit is a program which entangle quantum bits continuously, and the complexity $\mathcal{C}$ can be given by counting the number of entangled pairs in isometry in such limit,